Ipstenu/varnish-http-purge/readme.txt

 Yes.
 [Full documentation can be found on Custom Filters in the wiki](https://github.com/Ipstenu/varnish-http-purge/wiki/Custom-Filters).

-= How come my site does a full site purge if I edit over 50 posts at a time? =

-In order to prevent your site from crashing by running the same checks over and over, if you try to purge more than 50 URLs at once, the plugin will do a full purge.
-You can change this value in your settings, or via the define VHP_VARNISH_MAXPOSTS in your `wp-config.php` file.

 = Can I turn off caching? =

+Not permanently, and remember that this plugin is not actually caching your content.

-Kind of.
-You can use development mode to have WordPress tell your proxy service not to serve cached content, but the content will still be cached by the service.
+You can use development mode to have WordPress attempt to tell your proxy service not to serve cached content, but the content will still be cached by the service.

 There are three ways to do this: